Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Methodologies

 \section{Methodologies}

-As briefly stated before, this research will focus mainly on introducing the Causal Prototype Attention Classifier (CPAC) as a new way to detect frauds and compare its performances to standard models and to introduce a supervised way to shape the latent space to offer improved clusterization.
+This section introduces the proposed CPAC model and evaluates its performance against standard classifiers.
+We also describe the proposed classifier-guided latent shaping strategy and analyze its effect on latent space structure and class separability.
 Then we will introduce how we used a classifier to influence and help the VAE-GAN latent space, shape a better representation of the two classes.
 Ultimately, it will be shown how the CPAC classifier might be a better fit for a classification head due to its nature and its structure and its results will be compared to other classification heads.